Quote data from MyChoice.ca, November 2025

 Most Expensive Postal Codes in Canmore

-The average annual car insurance rate in Canmore is $1,588.
-The average car insurance rate in Alberta is only around $1,211, making Canmore insurance more expensive by over $300/year.
+The average annual car insurance rate in Canmore is $2,296.
+The average car insurance rate in Alberta is only around $1,812 making Canmore auto insurance slightly more expensive.

 T1W is the most expensive postal code for auto insurance by default, since it’s the only postal code in Canmore.
 Here’s a breakdown of auto insurance rates in Canmore: